CentreForDigitalHumanities/myresearch/README.md

    cd myresearch
    ```

+2. If you want to use the production profile, make sure to have a `.env`
+   file in the root directory.
+You can base this file on `.env.example`.

+   Note: the file `frontend/.env` is not needed for the Docker compose setup.

-2. Build the Docker images:
+3. Build the Docker images:

    ```bash
    # In development mode: